propelorm/Propel/documentation/01-installation.markdown

 export PATH=$PATH:/path/to/propel/bin
 {% endhighlight %}

+On Windows you could set the PATH for the opened command with :
+{% highlight bash %}
+set PATH=%PATH%;C:/path/to/propel/generator/bin/
+{% endhighlight %}

+To globally define the PATH adjust it inside the "Environment Variables", which you can find in your system advanced settings panel.

 At this point, Propel should be setup and ready to use.
 You can follow the steps in the [Build Guide](02-buildtime.html) to try it out.

 ## Alternative: Global Installation Using PEAR ##